 Is E6000 Washable?

-E6000 is flexible, waterproof and heat proof, so it’s perfectly fine in the washer.
+E6000 is flexible, waterproof, and heatproof, so it’s perfectly fine in the washer.

-If you’ve used E6000 to repair or amend your clothes, make sure you leave it for a full 72 hours before you put it in the washer or dryer, to make sure it’s fully cured.
+If you’ve used E6000 to repair or mend your clothes, make sure you leave it for a full 72 hours before you put it in the washer or dryer, to make sure it’s fully cured.

 How long does E6000 take to dry?

-According to the manufacturer, a thin film will start to develop on the surface of E6000 after only 30 minutes, however you should leave a full 24 hours for it to dry.
+According to the manufacturer, a thin film will start to develop on the surface of E6000 after only 30 minutes, however, you should leave a full 24 hours for it to dry.

 Depending on the amount of glue you used, along with the surface material and the temperature and humidity of your working environment, it may take up to 72 hours for the bond to reach maximum strength.